Type-driven Neural Programming by Example: Literature review

 The workings of the R3NN are illustrated in Figure \ref{r3nn}.
-The R3NN utilizes two parallel sets of neural networks, both consisting of one neural net per grammar production rule $r \in R$, one set for each of its two passes through an AST: $f_r$ and $g_r$, in the diagram denoted by $W(r)$ and $G(r)$, respectively, with $r$ calculated as production rule $R(n)$ of non-leaf node $n$.
-These neural networks use only a single layer with hyperbolic tangent activation function (denoted by $\sigma$).
+The R3NN utilizes two parallel sets of neural networks, $f_r$ and $g_r$, both consisting of one neural net per grammar production rule $r \in R$.
+In the diagram these are denoted by $W(r)$ and $G(r)$, respectively, with $r$ calculated as production rule $R(n)$ of non-leaf node $n$. or determined by its symbol $s \in S$ at any leaf $l \in L$, where $s$ represents an operator in our grammar, calculated by $S(l)$.
+These two sets correspond to the R3NN's two passes through an AST (explained below).
+Their neural networks use a single layer with hyperbolic tangent activation function (denoted by $\sigma$).